 The insurance concentration prepares students who wish to become insurance professionals such as customer service representatives or agents.
 The program offers a strong technical base of insurance principles and concepts.
 The insurance curriculum is derived from the Insurance Institute of America's education curriculum, allowing students to learn a multitude of insurance industry designations.
 Students who successfully complete the program will take the Pennsylvania mandated pre-licensing course which prepares students to take the state licensing exam.
 The technical education partner for the program is Preferred Systems, Inc. (PSI) of Erie.

 Currently, the insurance industry is seeing a high-number of retirements, and the need to replace these individuals with licensed professionals as customer service representatives or as agents.
 The industry needs more than 200,000 people per year to replace the retirements happening in the industry.
-There are a number of local agencies seeking licensed professionals in the area, especially those who have also attained their Associate degree.
+There are a number of local agencies seeking licensed professionals in the area, especially those who have also attained an associate degree.

 An academic background in business and general education will give graduates an advantage over others applying for the same positions in the insurance field.

-If you have any questions, or if you wish to schedule an appointment to explore careers in the insurance industry, please contact Dr. Bill Hallock at 814-676-6591, ext.
+If you have any questions, or if you wish to schedule an appointment to explore careers in the insurance industry, please contact Tim Taylor at 814-676-6591, ext.
 1307.
-If you already have insurance designations thru the IIA, and are looking to complete your associate's degree, you can also contact Dr. Hallock to see how your designations can be transferred for college credit in this program.
+If you already have insurance designations thru the IIA, and are looking to complete your associate's degree, you can also contact Tim Taylor to see how your designations can be transferred for college credit in this program.